 by Vin Crosbie

-As I’ve been writing since 2004, the greatest change in the history of media is that, within the span of a single human generation, people’s access to information has shifted from relative scarcity to surfeit.
-Billions of people whose access a generation ago to daily changing information was at most one or two or three locally-distributed printed newspapers, one, two, three, four television channels, and one or two dozen radio stations, can now access virtually all of the world’s news and information instantly at home, office, or wherever they go.
-The economic, historical, and societal ramifications of this epochal change in media will be far more profound than Gutenberg’s invention of moveable type, Tesla’s and Marconi’s invention of broadcasting, or any other past development in media.
+Billions of people whose access a generation ago to daily changing information was at most one, two, or three locally-distributed printed newspapers, one, two, three, or four television channels, and one or two dozen radio stations, can now access virtually all of the world’s news and information instantly at home, office, or wherever they go.
+The economic, historical, and societal ramifications of this epochal change in media will be far more profound than Johannes Gutenberg’s invention of moveable type, Nikola Tesla’s and Guglielmo Marconi’s invention of broadcasting, or any other past development in the history of media.

-This epochal change occurred over several waves during a 20-40-year period:
+This epochal change occurred over several waves during a 20 to 40-year period:

-- The 1980s brought the next wave: advances in offset lithography that made publication of topical (‘niche’) magazines economical.
+- The 1980s brought the next wave: advances in offset lithographythat made publication of topical (‘niche content’) magazines economical.
 Newsstands that previously sold 20 to 30 magazine titles now sell hundreds, almost all of which are about specific categories or topics.
 A reader specifically interested in that topic now no longer must wait for the occasional story about that topic in a newspaper or general-interest magazine.

 - The first decade of the 21st Century brought the next wave: broadbandaccess to consumers in post-industrial countries.
 The hallmark of this wave of change is instant, ‘always-on’ Internet access.
-Although people think the previous.
-The first decade of the 21st Century brought the majority of Internet users in post-industrial countries broadband speeds plus mobile access.
+The first decade of the 21st Century brought the majority of Internet users in post-industrial countries broadband speeds, plus mobile access.
 The hallmark of broadband is instant, ‘always-on’ Internet access, eliminating the need to dialup a telephone line for online access.
 Although some experts claim the wave which brought the Internet to the public was the most powerful, the broadband wave was deeper and more powerful because it markedly changed how and from whom consumers access news and information.
-It markedly increased the ease by which those people consume their newfound cornucopia of media, and so reshaped how and from whom they consumer information.
+It markedly increased the ease by which those people consume their newfound cornucopia of media, and so reshaped how and from whom they consumed information.
 It also provided them with ready access to 3,700 TV stations broadcasting online, plus tens of thousands of downloadable movies, and hundreds of millions of professional and amateur video clips.

-- The coming decade’s wave will provide all that information to people not just through desktop and laptop computers but via all mobile devices, vehicles, the electronic equivalents of flexible paper, and even television sets.
+- Our current (2010s) decade’s wave will provide all that information to people not just through desktop and laptop computers but via all mobile devices, vehicles, the electronic equivalents of flexible paper, and even television sets.
 Almost all the new mobile phone handsets are being designed as ‘all-screen’ models with full Internet access.
 Many top-of-the-line handsets are also being designed to receive streaming video signals (even if only through arrangement between the cellular carrier and television networks).
-Because most people replace their mobile phone handsets every two or three years, these new handsets mean that probably by the middle of this coming decade the number of people who have Internet access will increase from 1.8 billion to approximately 4.1 billion; the number who use mobile phones — 60 percent of the world’s population.
-Moreover, many of the world’s major manufacturers of television sets, companies such as Sony, Samsung, and LG, have announced that most of their products in 2011 will be able to connect directly to the Internet.
-People will be able to view YouTube, Hulu, any other video streaming sites, as well as all Web sites, via their television sets.
+Because most people replace their mobile phone handsets every two to three years, these new handsets mean that probably by the end of 2015 the number of people who have Internet access will increase to 3 billion (and sooner or not very later than that the number of Internet-equipped ‘smartphones’ in existence will be more than the human population!).
+Moreover, many of the world’s major manufacturers of television sets, companies such as Sony, Samsung, and LG, have announced that most of their products will be connected directly to the Internet.
+People will be able to view YouTube, Hulu, any other video streaming sites, as well as all Web sites via their television sets.
 Television sets with Internet access will also be able to circumvent the limited number of television networks and channels available terrestrially or from local cable television service providers.
-Software programs (such as Livestation.com, a harbinger of what’s to come) already allows users of personal computer, iPhone, or Android mobile phone handset to access more than 4,000 live television stations’ broadcasts from all over the world, and television sets connected to the Internet will have a similar capability.
+Software programs already allows users of personal computer, iPhone, or Android mobile phone handset to access more than 4,000 live television stations’ broadcasts from all over the world, and television sets connected to the Internet will have a similar capability.
 People with Internet-connected television will be able to access any of the thousands of television stations in the world that happens to stream their broadcasts online.
 Many television networks have already begun streaming high definition broadcasts into the Internet in anticipation of this trend.
 The result of this coming decade’s wave will be that all information in text, audio, and video formats will be instantly available to the majority of the world’s population wherever they are.

-Thus during the past 30 to 40 years the cumulative effect of these waves of technological change is that for the majority of humanity access to news and information is changing from scarcity to surfeit.
-For examples, a Xhosa tribesman in South Africa with a Vodacom HTC Magic mobile handset has instant access to more information than the President of the United States did at the time of the tribesman’s birth.
-So does a Bolivian girl to whose school was donated refurbished Macintosh computers.
-So does a Mongolian plumber who bought a Lenovo netbook for his son’s education.
-Today, between 1.7 billion and 4.1 billion people can instantly obtain more information than could be contained in the ancient library of Alexandria, the Renaissance Era library of the Vatican, and the modern Library of Congress combined.
+Thus during the past 30 to 40 years the cumulative effect of these waves of technological change is that the majority of humanity access to news and information is changing from scarcity to surfeit.
+As examples, a Xhosa tribesman in South Africa with a Vodacom HTC Magic mobile handset has instant access to more information than the President of the United States did at the time of the tribesman’s birth; so does a Bolivian girl to whose school has been donated refurbished Macintosh computers; so does a Mongolian plumber who bought a Lenovo netbook for his son’s education.
+Today, between 1.7 billions of and 4.1 billion people can instantly obtain more information than could be contained in the ancient library of Alexandria, the Renaissance Era library of the Vatican, and the modern Library of Congress combined.

-Gutenberg’s invention of the moveable type printing press 571 years ago had profound effects upon civilization.
+Gutenberg’s invention of the movable type printing press some 570 years ago had profound effects upon civilization.
 Within 50 years of that invention, ten million books had been printed and distributed throughout Europe.
-However, the historical and societal effects of Gutenberg’s invention pall when compared to what has happened during the past 50 years: The majority of the world’s population has had their access to information change from relative scarcity to instant and pervasive surplus.
-This is not only the greatest development in media since Gutenberg’s press; it is the greatest media development in history.
+However, the historical and societal effects of Gutenberg’s invention pall when compared to what has happened during the past 50 years: the majority of the world’s population has had their access to information change from relative scarcity to instant and pervasive surplus.
+This is not only the greatest development in media since Gutenberg’s press, it is the greatest media development in history.